-The Gettys Group: Let’s shift our focus over to slowing things down.
+The Gettys Group Companies: Let’s shift our focus over to slowing things down.
 When hotels and restaurants provide moments of surprise and delight, they’re generally intended to capture the imaginations of their guests—allowing them to pause and savor the experience—but in another recent example, Carl’s Jr. sought to literally slow down their customers; on April 20, one location in Denver served the Rocky Mountain High, a burger with a CBD-infused sauce meant to calm and relax diners—somewhat literally inducing a food coma.

 TrendWatching: Here in my hometown of New York, The Metropolitan Museum of Art is now host to The Museum Workout, an early morning tour combined with a dance/exercise class, staged before the museum opens.
 Set to a curated disco soundtrack and inspired by the poses of the sculptures, it’s a new and memorable way to experience the spaces and collections.
 Ron, you should come to New York and we can film a podcast of this firsthand!

 The Museum Workout: “Turns out, a little music and movement really can make you see things differently.” – NPR Morning Edition

 TrendWatching: I saw another cool thing happening near me; Mini has created a maker space in Brooklyn called A/D/O—short for Amalgamated Drawing Office—where members and non-members can shop, eat, collaborate, create, learn from speakers like David Byrne and join Urban-X—a start-up accelerator with a mission to reimagine city life.
 What have you seen that you have been itching to try in Chicago?